sublimelsp/LSP/docs/index.md

 },
 ```

-The configuration of the language server has to be defined as per the Microsoft [documentation](https://github.com/microsoft/python-language-server/blob/master/README.md) and the Sublime Text [instructions](https://github.com/Microsoft/python-language-server/blob/master/Using_in_sublime_text.md).
+The language server has to be configured as per the Microsoft [documentation](https://github.com/microsoft/python-language-server/blob/master/README.md) and the Sublime Text [instructions](https://github.com/Microsoft/python-language-server/blob/master/Using_in_sublime_text.md).
+An exhaustive list of the configuration options can be found in the VSCode [documentation](https://code.visualstudio.com/docs/python/settings-reference#_python-language-server-settings).

 Here is an example of settings:

 ```js